UserRamis/Island/README.md

+# The "islands" project
-# The "islands" project with changeable parameters, consisting of an array of locations (the user chooses the size of the island himself).
+The "islands" project with changeable parameters, consisting of an array of locations (the user chooses the size of the island himself).
 The locations will be filled with vegetation and animals.
-Animals can:
-eat plants and/or other animals (if there is suitable food in their location), move (to neighboring locations), reproduce (if there is a pair in their location),
+Animals can: eat plants and/or other animals (if there is suitable food in their location), move (to neighboring locations), reproduce (if there is a pair in their location),